 - After that, insert the Table/Range (Table1).

-- Thereafter, check Add this data to the Data Model.
+- Thereafter, check to Add this data to the Data Model.

 - Click OK.